dsc-courses/dsc80-2026-su/index.md

 {: .success }
-Welcome to DSC 10!
+Welcome to DSC 80!
 Make sure to read this website thoroughly and complete the items in the [Getting Started](https://dsc-courses.github.io/dsc80-2026-su/syllabus/#getting-started-) section of the syllabus.
+To join remote lecture, click the Zoom link from within Canvas.

 [Jump to the current week](#{{ site.modules.first.title | slugify }}){: .btn data-current-week-link="" }
 [Welcome Survey]({{ site.urls.welcome }}){: .btn }